The Trail of an Outlaw

 After the usual ritual of feeding and grooming Brimstone, Jess sat down by the fire to have his breakfast.
 It was filling although not his preferred breakfast food.
 Jess grinned as he sipped his coffee.
 He'd eaten far worse, some of it made by his hand.
 He could look forward to the evening meal.
 Knowing that breakfast was his favorite, Marianne almost always made it for dinner when he and John came in off the range.
 By the time it was light enough to safely travel, Jess had saddled Brimstone, cleaned his cookware in the stream, packed everything back into saddlebags, bedroll, and tough canvas bag and secured everything to the saddle.
 Last of all, he slipped his rifle into its scabbard.
 Leaving Brimstone ground-tied nearby, Jess dragged the brush away from the opening to the draw.
 Mounting the horse, he shook out his lariat, rode into the draw and began encouraging the cattle out into the open.
 He reined Brimstone in and waited patiently as the animals crowded into the shallow stream and lowered their heads to drink.

 Jess only stopped to give Brimstone and the cattle a breather at mid-day which let him be within a few miles of the ranch by early afternoon.
 He had just moved the strays down the next to last ridge when the lead cow threw her head up and mooed loudly, rolling her eyes in alarm.
 Seconds later, Jess saw what had startled her.
-A band of horses, led by a tall black and white yearling of all things, galloped into sight, causing the cattle to scatter in alarm.
-Jess muttered a string of curses, most of them aimed at the paint's parentage, as he gigged Brimstone into action.
-Still, his eyes followed the distinct black and white hide of the big colt.
+A band of horses, led by a tall grullo-colored yearling of all things, galloped into sight, causing the cattle to scatter in alarm.
+Jess muttered a string of curses, most of them aimed at the colt's parentage, as he gigged Brimstone into action.
+Still, his eyes followed the distinctive smoky black hide of the big colt.
 "We'll be back for you, big fella," Jess told the disappearing band of horses, then turned his eyes toward the scattered strays, "providing I get these useless critters to the barn before midnight."

 To Jess's way of thinking, it was something of a miracle that the strays had not scattered further afield.
 It was also a relief to see John Sherman ride over the ridge, a smile on his handsome boy-next-door features.
 He reined his big sorrel in next to Jess, "I thought you might be close to home by now.
 Figured you could use some help."